idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 - Watching them do things together: There is no feeling better then seeing your kids do things together.
 When Amelia is scared and Zach lets her sleep in his bed, melts Igor's heart.
 - School: Walking the kids to school daily, going to all the field trips, doing magic for kids.
 - Enjoying them being proud of their dad: Greedy yes, but true none the less.
+  - Amazing when the kids encourage me to do exercise or magic

 <!--
 - To File